Advertiser Disclosure

 Are British Airways and Qantas partners?

 Yes.
 Both British Airways and Qantas are part of the Oneworld alliance.
-Qantas is sometimes a great site to use to find award availability on Qantas or other partner airlines since the British Airways site does not always show partner award availability.
+Qantas is sometimes a great site to find award availability on Qantas or other partner airlines since the British Airways site does not always show partner award availability.

 Are British Airways and American Airlines partners?